School food provision

 Meeting the School Food Standards

 It is the statutory responsibility of the governing body and trustees to ensure the School Food Standards are being met.
 Guidance for governors is available from the Department for Education (DfE).
+Part of the healthy schools criteria is compliance with the above standards and ensuring the school has the following policies in place:

 The School Food Plan